 How else does my parent committee provide oversight and support to my SIG?

 Your SIG will need to seek sign-off or approval for any public-facing work (excluding ad-hoc social media) from your parent committee.
 For example, any consultation responses, position papers, discussion documents, media work, or journal articles produced by your SIG will need to be approved by your parent committee.
-Additionally, you will need to liaise with FPH’s Communications Manager David Parkinson on all media work.
+Additionally, you will need to liaise with FPH’s Head of Communications David Parkinson on all media work.

 What is the process for getting approval from my Parent Committee?